After childbirth, hemorrhoids came out.

 Folk remedies

-• If there is an external node, then it is recommended to lubricate it several times a day with cocoa butter or candied honey - these remedies will help relieve discomfort and inflammation.
+• If there is an external node, it is recommended to lubricate it several times a day with cocoa butter or candied honey - these remedies will help relieve discomfort and inflammation.

 Surgical intervention